shellscape/jsx-email/README.md

 This project was built upon prior work for `react-email` by Bu Kinoshita ([@Joker](https://twitter.com/Joker)) and Bruce Wayne ([@Batman](https://twitter.com/Batman)).

-`JSX email` is a fork of `react-email`.
-The goals of this project are to provide an improved focus on Developer Experience, maintenance, fast improvements and fast releases.
-Improvements over `react-email` include:

-- Smoother Developer Experience (DX)
-- Better Command Line tools
-- Less complex, smoother Preview Server
-- Faster improvements and releases
-- Community-driven maintenance rather than company-planning priority
-- No vendor lock-in for tools. `jsx-email` uses only generic components and tools.
+`jsx-email` is a fork of `react-email`.

-We (the maintainers) use the JSX email daily.
+We (the maintainers) use JSX email daily.
 This fork was originally created as a canary channel for fixes from pull requests and issues that had been left unaddressed.
 JSX email grew faster, and the upstream team didn't give the project the love we felt it needed.
-When our help wasn't accepted, we felt a new direction was needed.
+When our help wasn't accepted, we felt a new direction was warranted.

 ## License